 Damien Duff - Republic of Ireland - 2002

 Duff was at the height of his powers in 2002 in the Irish team that people still argue about what might have been.
 He was not at that level when he signed for Shamrock Rovers in the summer of 2015.
-He played 10 games for Rovers but remains part of their coaching set up.
+He played 10 games for Rovers before moving into their coaching set up.

 Avery John - Trinidad and Tobago - 2006